maidsafe/rfcs/proposed/0026-dynamic-data-support/0026-dynamic-data-support.md

 ## A Practical Use Case - Simple Forum application

-We can analyse how the appendable structured data and immutable data can be used to create a dynamic application like a `Forum`.
+The appendable structured data and immutable data can be used to create a dynamic application like a `Forum`.

 ### Hosting the application - Same as we do for the static websites
 - The Admin of the application creates a public name and a service for the same.
-Let us consider, that the service name is `forum` and the public name is `maidsafe`.
-Thus making it accessible from browser as `http://forum.maidsafe.net`
+Let us consider, that the service name is `forum` and the public name is `maidsafe`, making it accessible from browser as `http://forum.maidsafe.net`
-- The application is hosted in the SAFE Network just like a website is hosted by mapping the public folder (Source of the application).
+- The application is hosted in the SAFE Network just like a website is hosted by mapping the public folder (Source of the application) with the service.

 ### Initial Configuration - Creating Root/Master Appendable Structured Data
 - After making the application public, the admin registers himself as the owner/admin of the application.
 - Assume that the admin will have to configure the list of `tags` like `updates, development, marketing`, in the initial set up.
 - The application will create a root/master Structured Data with `tag_type 8`.
-The data with in the structured data can be any data structure that would be fitting for the needs of the application.
+The data with in the structured data can be any data structure that would be fitting the needs of the application.
 In this use case we can consider a simple JSON object that would be stored in the root structured data.
 ```